Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 In your router configuration you simply have to **open a router port** and **redirect all traffic to your server port**.

-Normally this should not be much of a hassle and must routers already have defaults defined for certain protocols like HTTP (port 80), HTTPS (port 443) and SSH (port 22).
+Normally this should not be much of a hassle and most routers already have defaults defined for certain protocols like HTTP (port 80), HTTPS (port 443) and SSH (port 22).

-Now you can test it by acessing [public-router-ip:$PORT](https:176.78.59.62:443)
+Now you can test it by accessing [public-router-ip:$PORT](https:176.78.59.62:443)

 ### DynIP

 Most routers **do not have a static IP**.
 Normally you have to pay for this feature.

-In Portugal MEO provides a **Dynamic IP solution** for free for their clients, which basically wraps a ugly domain URL around your router IP dinamically.
+In Portugal MEO provides a **Dynamic IP solution** for free for their clients, which basically wraps an ugly domain URL around your router IP dynamically.
 I used it just in case.

 ### Redirecting to my domain

 This should be a hassle-free step (again).
 Just go into your Registrar and redirect your domain to your IP/DynIP.
 You may need to fix some of the DNS configs, but it will depend on the registrar, CloudFlare and NameCheap appear to be the most friendly.

-You can now test it by acessing [yourdomain.pt](https://jbcr.pt) Hooray!
+You can now test it by accessing [yourdomain.pt](https://jbcr.pt) Hooray!

 ### SSL Certification

-As my registrar does not provide free SSL Certification, and I really wanted/needed to be certified (I was in Firefox and some links on the site were getting blocked due to the lack of a certicate) I had to find another solution.
+As my registrar does not provide free SSL Certification, and I really wanted/needed to be certified (I was in Firefox and some links on the site were getting blocked due to the lack of a certificate) I had to find another solution.

-It appear in the way of [EFF's Lets Encrypt](https://letsencrypt.org/getting-started/).
+It appeared in the way of [EFF's Lets Encrypt](https://letsencrypt.org/getting-started/).

 I just downloaded the [certbot](https://certbot.eff.org/) script from snap and ran on the server: